KelvinHere/Milestone-Interactive/README.md

 - All card images are downloaded when first coming to the website to avoid loading problems when playing (some cards would only appear after a few seconds when selected).
 This was solved by loading them into the footer with a zero height and width.

-### Changes in development

-- Originally the game was score based and the aim was to complete the grid in as few attempts as possible.
-You could cheat this easily by drawing the game board on paper.
-The game was then adapted to a simple win/loss with a timer, showing you how much time you had to spare if you won.
-This made the game much more frantic and fun at higher difficulty levels.

-- Layout was changed from the wireframe designs above to look more modern.
-By removing the win/loss modals and splitting the play area to have a dedicated area for the timer, win/loss, retry button the experience felt more consistent and familiar.
-This also lead to a more consistent experience on mobile with the more varied screen sizes.

 ### Future Features

 ##### Near Future